lganel/SVScore/README.md

 * Your favorite hg19/GRCh37-based, tab-delimited, exon- and gene-describing BED files (optional).
 If not supplied, svscore.pl will automatically download them (functionality courtesy of Colby Chiang).

   * If using your own exon file, you must use -n to specify which column contains the desired annotation (typically gene symbol or gene name).

-  * Files must be sorted and contain no header.

-  * Gene annotation files must have at least five columns, representing, in order:
-    1. Chromosome number (with no "chr" prefix)
-    2. Start coordinate
-    3. Stop coordinate
-    4. Strand
-    5. Gene symbol/name/other identifier

-# Output
 SVScore outputs a VCF file with the following scores added to the INFO field of each variant.
 The VCF header is also updated to include those scores which are added.
   * Under -o max or -o both
       1. SVSCOREMAX_LEFT for all variants - max C score within the left breakend
       2. SVSCOREMAX_RIGHT for all variants - max C score within the right breakend